mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 }
 ```

-These are the only occurrences of `generatedLine` in this code.
-This means that
+These are the only occurrences of `generatedLine` in this code, which means that
-`generatedLine` is growing monotonically - which implies that
+`generatedLine` is growing monotonically - implying that
 `generatedMappings` array is already ordered by `generatedLine` and it does
 not make sense to sort the array as whole.
 Instead we can sort each individual
 smaller subarray.
 We change the code like this: